Queen Elizabeth’s Hunting Lodge

 Built on the orders of Henry VIII in 1543, Queen Elizabeth’s Hunting Lodge is a unique surviving timber-framed hunt standing surrounded by its medieval hunting forest.

 Enjoy exhibitions and activities, try on some Tudor costume and soak up the atmosphere of this incredible historic building nearly 500 years after it was built.
 With regular events throughout the year, over 6000 acres of forest to explore from the doorstep and The View, the visitor centre for Epping Forest, next door, there’s plenty to see and do.

-Managed by the City of London, the Hunting Lodge is open seven days a week from 10am to 5pm (closed Christmas Day).
+Managed by the City of London, the Hunting Lodge is open Tuesday to Sunday from 10am to 5pm (closed Christmas Day).
 Pre-booked guided tours available.